Albert Streckeisen: Biography

 and petrology of the Flüela group in 1927.
 In the same year, aged 26, he was called as Professor in Mineralogy and Petrology to the Politehnica University of Bucharest, Romania.
 As a member of the Romanian Geological Service, he was active in the geological mapping of the Carpathians.

 In the 1930s, he returned to Switzerland because he would have been forced to relinquish his Swiss nationality in order to remain professor at Bucharest.
-He taught science at Swiss high schools until his retirement in Berne.
-He became an honorary professorial associate at the University of Berne in 1942, where he was nominated extraordinary professor.
+He taught science at Swiss high schools until his retirement in Bern.
+He became an honorary professorial associate at the University of Bern in 1942, where he was nominated extraordinary professor.